 Disinfection, sanitation, and sterilization refer to degrees of cleaning and killing microorganisms.
 In general, disinfection attempts to eliminate bacterial and microorganism populations by killing all harmful species.
 Disinfection of a surface does not destroy the spores of some microorganisms, leading to eventual reappearance of those populations.
 Sterilization of a sample or a surface, on the other hand, kills all species; the spores are also destroyed.
 Both disinfection and sterilization can be accomplished by chemical or physical processes such as radiation and heat.

-Chemicals can kill bacteria and microorganisms through one or more of these processes:
+Chemicals can kill bacteria and fungi through one or more of these processes:

 The efficacy of chemical disinfectants depends on operating conditions, including

-Most microorganisms exhibit tolerance towards some groups of disinfectants so some disinfection jobs must take the types of microbes into account.
+Most microorganisms exhibit tolerance towards some types of disinfectants.

 Also called QACs or Quats, quaternary ammonium compounds have a Nitrogen atom located at the center of their molecular structures, bonded to four organic chains.
 The chains can be tailored in terms of length, crosslinking, and branching.
-Quats work by keeping microorganisms and nutrients apart, thereby starving the microorganisms.
+Quats work by disrupting the structures of proteins and lipid membranes.
+Preparations are typically 200 ppm to 400 ppm active ingredient.
+Quats have surfactant properties like detergents.

-This is the broadest category of disinfectants because so many different agents (and approaches) can induce oxidation of bacteria and fungi cell membranes.
-This category is based on functionality and not on chemical classification like the other categories.
+This is the broadest category of disinfectants because so many different agents can induce oxidation of bacteria and fungi cell membranes.
+This category is based on functionality rather than chemical structure .
 Oxidizing agents include

 Some industrial disinfectants combine conventional oxidation agents and novel materials.

-Hydrogen peroxide can be used as an antiseptic as well.
+Hydrogen peroxide is widely available and can be used as a disinfectant.
 It does not irritate the skin and few people are allergic to it, and it can be combined with nanoparticles of metals (like silver and copper) to enhance its efficiency.
 Chlorine dioxide is used mainly in water applications (industrial water treatment, sanitation, drinking water) due to its better performance for bacteria and microorganism killing and very low by product formation.

-Ozone is an efficient disinfectant agent which when combined with light or heat can initiate a free radical decomposition of organic compounds that affects bacteria and microorganisms in very short times.
+Ozone is a fast-acting disinfectant agent which when combined with light or heat can initiate free radical decomposition of organic compounds.
 Due to its high reactivity it should be applied close to the final use point of water, food, packaging or other application.
-Peracetic acid is another important disinfectant especially for food applications as it combines the efficiency of strong oxidizing agents with a constant stability in chemical environments.
+Peracetic acid is another important disinfectant especially for food applications as it combines the efficiency of strong oxidizing agents with a constant stability in chemical environments. combines the efficiency of strong oxidizing agents with a constant stability in chemical environments.

 Phenolic compounds have been used more than any other category by the industrial manufacturers of disinfectants.
-Popular ones include Phenol, Thymol and Chloroxylenol.
+Popular ones include Phenol (carbolic acid, C6H5OH), Thymol (2-isopropyl-5-methylphenol, C10H14O) and Chloroxylenol (para-chloro-meta-xylenol, C8H9ClO).
 Caution is advised when using these compounds (especially in pure forms) as some of them have shown toxicity towards humans.

 Carbon allotropes have been a field of active research for the development of novel disinfectant agents.
 Such allotropes include graphene, graphene oxides and functionalized forms of graphene.
 Research has shown that graphene oxides are extremely effective towards gram negative and sufficiently effective towards gram positive species [4, 5].
-Significant advantages of these novel materials are their superb mechanical and electronic properties as well as their tailored porosity that can operate in dual fashion: starvation and killing of harmful species.
+Advantages of these materials are their hardiness and resistance to degredation as well as their tailored porosity that can operate in dual fashion: starvation and killing of harmful species.

-Techniques include heat application [LINK], sound treatment , and irradiation .
-Physical approaches have proven effective towards hardy microorganisms and they often are used in combination with chemical treatment.
+Techniques include heat application, sound treatment , and irradiation .
+Physical approaches are effective against hardy microorganisms, and they often are used in combination with chemical treatment.
 Physical disinfection targets the mechanical, biological and chemical structure of microorganisms - not access to nutrients or the microenvironment around the pathogens.
 High frequency sound waves, for example, can break down the cell walls of microorganisms.
-Their greatest advantage over chemical methods is that they can function in all chemical environments; by-products can sometimes form when physical disinfection methods are employed, but the efficiency of the methods remains stable.
+Their greatest advantage over chemical methods is that they can function in all chemical environments.

 1 C.J.
 Volk, R. Hofmann, G. Ranger, R.C.
 Andrews, C. Chauret, G.A.
 Gagnon, Implementation of chlorine dioxide disinfection: effects of the treatment change on drinking water quality in a full-scale distribution system, J. Environ.
 Eng.
 Sci.
 1 (2002) 323-330